💻 Code Intelligence¶

 -

-This paper proposes KVTC, a KV cache compression method inspired by classical media compression techniques (PCA-based feature decorrelation + adaptive quantization + entropy coding).
-KVTC achieves up to 20× compression (40×+ in specific scenarios) on Llama 3, Mistral NeMo, and R1-Qwen 2.5, outperforming baselines including token eviction, quantization, and SVD-based methods.
+Ours proposes KVTC, a KV cache compression method inspired by classical media compression techniques (PCA feature decorrelation + adaptive quantization + entropy coding).
+It achieves up to 20× compression (40×+ in specific scenarios) on models like Llama 3, Mistral NeMo, and R1-Qwen 2.5, outforming baseline methods such as token eviction, quantization, and SVD.

 - Learning to Reason without External Rewards